suavecode/suavecode.github.io/_posts/2015-06-15-Turbofan_Network.md

 ### Sizing the Turbofan

 Once the network is built, it is essential to size the engine with a set of sizing conditions.
 The sizing function 'turbofan_sizing' takes in the model of the turbofan and the mach number and the altitude for which the turbofan is sized.
-The sizing thrust is an engine/network property (defined in the 'Setting up the Turbofan model' section above.
+The sizing thrust is an engine/network property (defined in the 'Setting up the Turbofan model' section above).
 The function takes these quantities and computes the design mass flow rate through the components.
 Once sized, the network/engine can be added to the vehicle as shown in the  B737 tutorial.

 <pre><code class="python">#bypass ratio  closer to fan